h34tnet/scow/README.md

 * very limited
 * pretty much work in progress
-* opinionated, as I use it for program I'm working on right now

-Don't use this in production
+Disclaimer: Don't use this in production

 ## TODO

-how to use - show maven plugin configuration
+how to use - maven plugin configuration